2 minute read

-Sibling carers are family and friends carers who are bringing up younger brothers and sisters.
-We carried out groundbreaking research into sibling carers, Big Bruv, Little Sis, which showed that:
+Sibling carers are kinship carers who are bringing up their younger brothers and sisters.

-- Sibling carers experience age discrimination, by not being taken seriously on account of being young.
+- Sibling carers experience age discrimination, by not being taken seriously on account of them being young.

-- Some were very overcrowded at home, and juggling college or work commitments with being a sibling carer, but they still struggled to get the support they needed from Children’s Services.
+- Some were living in very overcrowded housing, and juggling college or work commitments with being a sibling carer, but still struggled to get the support from children’s services.

-- Despite the difficulties, the sibling carers we interviewed were highly committed, and motivated by wanting to keep their little brothers and sister from going into care.
+- The sibling carers who we interviewed were highly committed, and motivated by wanting to keep their little brothers and sister from going into care.